Schoolforbasics/runbooks/AnacondaRepository.rst

    :depth: 1

 This install method A walks through the steps needed to install Anaconda Repository.
-This document is written for two audiences:
+This method is available for two audiences:

 * Those with access to the internet for installation, and
-* Those without internet access for security reasons, referred to as "air gapped" environments.
+* Those without internet access such as for security reasons, referred to as "air gapped" environments.
-  Where necessary, additional instructions for air gapped environments are noted throughout this document.
+  Where necessary, instructions for air gapped environments are noted throughout this document.
+Please be sure to follow the air gapped instructions where noted.

 If you have any questions about these installation instructions, please contact your sales representative or Priority Support team for additional assistance.